omeryagmurlu/sonarr-scripts/README.md

 # Various Sonarr webhook plugins

-Currently there is only one plugin:
+Currently there are only two plugins:

-- ThemeSongs
+- ThemeSongs:

 Downloads theme songs from plex and places them in the media folder.

+- NFOThumbRemover:

+Removes `<thumb>` entries from .nfo files created by sonarr.
+Stopgap measure till this gets released: https://github.com/jellyfin/jellyfin/pull/7286

 ## Usage